 Personnel from the Medical Examiner’s office did respond to the scene and determined that the remains could quite possibly be human remains, at which time the residence was secured by police personnel.

 As of this time, Greenslit’s girlfriend, the mother of the two children located in the residence, has not been located or accounted for.
-Donald Greenslit has several charges on his BCI record to include at least three domestic arrests occurring in Johnston.
+Donald Greenslit to include at least three domestic arrests occurring in Johnston.
 There is an active No-Contact order in effect between Greenslit and his girlfriend.
 The girlfriend was the complainant.

 At Johnston Police headquarters, Greenslit was advised of his constitutional rights and questioned as to the whereabouts of his girlfriend.
 Donald Greenslit willingly confessed to stabbing and killing his girlfriend in the couple’s home.